Transformers: A midwife’s tale

 Resurgence in midwifery

-Locally, the most popular routes to childbirth are delivery at Texas Health Presbyterian.
-At Inaana, Sala, another midwife and the center’s medical director make birth a more personal experience by allowing patients to deliver in rooms decorated with flower-printed bedding and throw pillows instead of stiff hospital beds, hooked up to IVs and other medical devices.
+Locally, the most popular routes to childbirth are delivery at Texas Health Presbyterian Hospital Denton.
+At Inanna, Sala, another midwife and the center’s medical director make birth a more personal experience by allowing patients to deliver in rooms decorated with floral-printed bedding and throw pillows instead of stiff hospital beds, hooked up to IVs and other medical devices.

 “We give them a lot more time and attention than most physicians have time to do — you know, they see a lot of patients,” Sala says.
 Because a midwife spends at least 30 minutes per visit with each patient, relationships grow closer.
 “On our very first visit, we spend an hour with them.
 We get to know a lot about their risk factors, which can help influence helping them with a healthy pregnancy.”